PsyTeachR/ads-v1/docs/04-data.md

 * Be able to import data from a range of sources
 * Be able to identify and handle common problems with data import

+In this chapter we'll use the following packages:

 ```r
 library(tidyverse)     # includes readr & tibble